anonaddy/addy.io/source/_posts/the-new-browser-extension-for-firefox-and-chrome.md

 ## How do I generate an API access token?

-To generate an access token you first need to [register](https://app.anonaddy.com/register) an account with AnonAddy.
-Next head to the [settings](https://app.anonaddy.com/settings) page and scroll down to the bottom.
+To generate an access token you first need to [register](https://app.addy.io/register) an account with addy.io.
+Next head to the [settings](https://app.addy.io/settings/api) page and scroll down to the bottom.

 Click the "Generate New Token" button and enter a short name for the token e.g. "Firefox".
 Once generated, the token will be displayed.
 This is the only time the token will ever be displayed, so please make a note of it in a safe place (e.g. password manager)!